Dorothy Hinshaw Patent

-Dorothy Hinshaw Patent (born April 30, 1940) is a teacher and author of over 100 children's nonfiction books.
+Dorothy Hinshaw Patent (born April 30, 1940) is a teacher and author of over 100 children's nonfiction books such as: How Smart are Animals?,At Home with the Beaver, and Saving the Tasmanian Devil.
 She lives in Missoula, Montana.

 In 1964 she married Greg Patent.

 Awards

 She has received numerous awards for her writing.
 "In 1987, she received the Eva L. Gordon Award from the American Nature Study Society in recognition of her outstanding contribution to science literature for young readers."
 She received the Washington Post/Children's Book Guild 2004 Nonfiction Award.